cec5/Rainbow/README.md

 | `0x78` | `shel_read` | Partial.
 Always an empty command line |
 | `0x7C` | `shel_find` | Full |

-Calls not in this table, including `evnt_keybd`, are unimplemented and logged by opcode number only.
+Calls not in this table are unimplemented and logged as `Unknown` with their opcode.

 ### VDI (`TRAP #2`, `D0` = `0x73`)